Tutorial: Signin SwiftUI

 Front-end submission guidelines

-Unlike in previous labs, there is one CRUCIAL extra step to do before you push your lab to GitHub: ensure that the Bundle identifier under the Signing & Capabilities tab of your Project pane is the one you used to create your OAuth client ID or else we won’t be able to test your client ID.
+:point_right: Unlike in previous tutorials and projects, there is one CRUCIAL extra step to do before you push your lab to GitHub: ensure that the Bundle identifier under the Signing & Capabilities tab of your Project pane is the one you used to create your OAuth client ID or else we won’t be able to test your client ID.

 We will only grade files committed to the main branch.
 If you use multiple branches, please merge them all to the main branch for submission.